Natural environment: Ponds

 A pond is a body of standing water, either natural or human-made, that is usually smaller than a lake.
 A wide variety of human-made bodies of water are classified as ponds, including water gardens designed for aesthetic ornamentation, fish ponds designed for commercial fish breeding and solar ponds designed to store thermal energy.
 Ponds and lakes are distinguished from streams by their current speed.
 While currents in streams are easily observed, ponds and lakes possess thermally driven micro-currents and moderate wind-driven currents.
 These features distinguish a pond from many other aquatic terrain features, such as stream pools and tide pools.

 Human impact on water

-Humans impact the water in different ways such as modifying rivers (through dams and stream channelization), urbanization and deforestation.
+Humans impact water in different ways such as modifying rivers (through dams and stream channelization), urbanization and deforestation.
 These impact lake levels, groundwater conditions, water pollution, thermal pollution, and marine pollution.
-Humans modify rivers by using direct channel manipulation.
-We build dams and reservoirs and manipulate the direction of the rivers and water path.
-Dams can usefully create reservoirs and hydroelectric power.
-However, reservoirs and dams may negatively impact the environment and wildlife.
+Humans modify rivers by using direct channel manipulation, building dams and reservoirs to manipulate the direction of the rivers and water path.
+While dams can usefully create reservoirs and hydroelectric power, they may negatively impact the environment and wildlife.
 Dams stop fish migration and the movement of organisms downstream.
-Urbanization affects the environment because of deforestation and changing lake levels, groundwater conditions, etc. Deforestation and urbanization go hand in hand.
+Urbanization affects the environment because of deforestation and changing lake levels, groundwater conditions, etc., and deforestation and urbanization go hand in hand.
 Deforestation may cause flooding, declining stream flow and changes in riverside vegetation.
-The changing vegetation occurs because when trees cannot get adequate water they start to deteriorate, leading to a decreased food supply for the wildlife in an area.
+The changing vegetation occurs because trees deteriorate without adequate access to water, leading to a decreased food supply for the wildlife in an area.